 - Three Essential Support Personnel Workplace Thinking Skills, and an OVERALL rating

 - Understanding Directions – Correctly interpreting posted signs and duties as instructed

 - Seeing Consequences – Inferring the probable outcomes of decisions, actions, or events

 - Working with Numbers – Correctly understanding quantitative and numerical information

-- Each support personnel work ethic attribute is scored on 40-point scale divided into three qualitative categories: Not Manifested, Positive, Strong Positive.
+- Each support personnel work ethic attribute is scored on a 40-point scale divided into three qualitative categories (Not Manifested, Positive, Strong Positive).